 Aww, sorry about that.
-That’s probably reasonable. she
+That’s probably reasonable. she turned to Kenji,

 Whaddya think?
 You wanna call it a day too?

 He had walked over to the table to get the backpack full of books that he’d left there last night,

+Hai… I’m… going back to bed.
 I’m not waking up until I have classes tomorrow.

 Oh goodness, hahaha.
 Still tired?

 Mmm.
-Ch… just a little.
+Cho… just a little.
 I’m sorry.